Gimara Profile

 I'm a visual artist, storyteller, adult workshop facilitator and researcher.

-November-December 2026
+Date November–December 2026

-Stay tuned for further details
+Stay tuned for further details.

-My practice
+My Practice

-Through a multi-disciplinary visual arts practice and storytelling, I investigate subjects and 'scapes that affect me.
 Well-being and balance are important to me as we are multifaceted creatures, so my creations reflect that.
-Ritual observance often begins before I even pick up a tool, though I sometimes intentionally don't embrace ritual.
+Ritual observance often begins before I even pick up a tool, though I sometimes intentionally don't embrace it.

-Whether I'm leading workshops, consulting, or creating new works, I value connection, exploration, and play.
+Whether I'm leading workshops, consulting, or creating new works; I value connection, exploration, and play.
 Enjoy exploring my website.

 Gimara_Plein_Air_Painting